ASU-EGR314-2025-S-201/ASU-EGR314-2025-S-201.github.io/docs/04-Block Diagram, Process Diagram, and Message Structure.md

 title: Team Block Diagram, Process Diagram, and Message Structure
 ---

-The following diagrams outline the hardware and message structure for this project.
+The following diagrams outline the hardware and message structure for Team 201’s project.
+Team 201’s Block Diagram highlights the various components each team member is using within their individual subsystem as well as the general flow of communication.
+Following the block diagram is the team sequence diagram.
+Sequence diagrams are extremely useful in visualizing how messages interact between subsystems.
+The team discusses the many scenarios/use-cases within this diagram — further details on how each message is structured in their respective situation is the last section of this page.
+For a comprehensive evaluation of said structure, see Table 4: Message Verification.

 ## **Team Block Diagram**
 ![Team 201 Block Diagram](static/Images/Team-201_Team-Block-Diagram.drawio.png)